 The air temperature should be above sixty degrees Fahrenheit and below 140 degrees Fahrenheit.
 Fun fact: the highest air temperature ever recorded on Earth was 134 degrees in Death Valley in 1913, so the upper end of the temperature range doesn’t really come into play unless the heat is so severe it threatens the health and safety of our team.

-How Often to Resurface Your Tennis Court
+How Often to Resurface Your Existing Tennis Court

 Tennis courts should generally need to be resurfaced about every 5 years.
 This varies based on a number of factors.

 If everyday folks like you and I are the clientele, some tiny cracks may very well be acceptable.
 Obviously budget is also a deciding factor.
-If a small municipality can’t afford to resurface their tennis courts more than once a decade, it may still successfully serve as a place to play and have fun for the local kids.
+If a small municipality can’t afford to resurface its tennis courts more than once a decade, it may still successfully serve as a place to play and have fun for the local kids.

 The frequency in which a court should be resurfaced differs from court to court.
 There is no standard interval of time in which every tennis court must be resurfaced.
 There are, however, certain variables to consider when determining how long you should wait to resurface your court.